Silje's bio in brief

 In March 2012 the album Unciouded was released.
 On this album Silje can be heard with the two guitarists Hallgrim Bratberg and Havar Bendiksen where she was touring with (Silje Nergaard Trio), and some guest musicians.
 Silje is touring in some European countries and of course in Norway in 2012.
 An Asian (Korea) tour is announced for October 2013.
 On October 14 the short film 'Unclouded', made by the New York film director Steven Lippman, was presented at the Oslo Museum of Contemporary Art; the film was part of the exhibition'I Wish This Was A Song'.

 In 1998 Tom Garretson (WildStar) became Silje's manager and his co-operation with Silje ended in January 2004.
 Some months Continental A/S took over, followed in the autumn that year by Pernille Torp-Holte (Unit).
 Since the summer of 2010 Pernille Torp-Holte left Unit and started up Heartbeat Management, from where she still is Siljes manager.
 In 2019 Backstage management & produksjon took over.
 All managers were/are from Oslo.

 In the summer of 1998 Silje married the singer Heine Totland (1970), from Bømlo, for instance known from the Norwegian male choir Gli Scapoli (later the group State), his touring with Gisle Børge Styve and his role in musicals like Les Miserables and Mamma Mia!.
 In October 2005 he launched his solo album, in May 2009 his second album The Sunny Side was released.
-The family was extended with two doughters, Erle (1997) and Karla (2003), and in 2014 the couple adopted a four year old son called Jonah, born in Etheopia.
+The family was extended with two doughters, Erle (1997) and Karla (2003), and in 2013 the couple adopted a four year old son called Jonah, born in Etheopia.
 In August 2022, the couple announced that they are separating.

 Silje and her husband Heine Totland singing at Gule Galleriet in